-This is the second instalment in our regular updates about contributions made to the Australian National Dictionary Centre’s Word Box.
-We invite members of the public to alert us to words and phrases that are either new to them or used in an unfamiliar way by submitting them to our Word Box.
-These contributions allow our editors to identify new material both for our general Australian Oxford dictionaries and for our archive of Australian words, and to share these findings with you.
-We thank everyone for their submissions and encourage you to contribute to Word Box – just click on the Word Box image to post your word.
+This is our third update on the contributions that have been made to the Australian National Dictionary Centre’s Word Box, our website feature which you can use to alert us to new or unfamiliar words and phrases.
+These contributions allow our editors to identify new material for our general Australian Oxford dictionaries and also for our archive of Australian words, and to share these findings with you.
+We thank everyone for their submissions and encourage you to contribute—just click on the Word Box image at left to post your word.
 A few of the more interesting contributions from the last three months are discussed below.
-Some we have come across previously, and some are new to us.
+Some we have come across previously and some are new to us.
 We welcome any comments about your understanding or experience of these words.
+Continue reading →